Ridju/igiwa/README.md

 ## Dependencies

-To build this programm [SDL2](https://wiki.libsdl.org/Installation) has to be installed on your systems
+To build this programm [SDL2](https://wiki.libsdl.org/Installation) has to be installed on your system

 ## Build